thegooddocsproject/templates/base-template/doctype-example-guide.md

 # Doctype example guide

-This guidde explains how to build a good example document for a specific `doctype`, which aligns with the principles of [The Good Docs Project](https://thegooddocsproject.dev).
+This guide explains how to build a good example document for a specific `doctype`, which aligns with the principles of [The Good Docs Project](https://thegooddocsproject.dev).

 The guide is designed to be read by a template author, someone who intends to create or improve a set of templates and guides for a `doctype`.